 (“COVID-19”) pandemic.”

-Importantly any agreement must be a legally binding agreement that coexists with the existing lease and fit within the framework of the Code or the Landlord can exercise their rights at the end of the Covid19 disruption.
+Importantly any agreement must be a legally binding agreement that coexists with the existing lease and fit within the framework of the Code or the Landlord can exercise their rights at the end of the COVID-19 disruption.
 This will impact Guarantors and security deposits!

-From a legal perspective the Rental Reduction agreements used by LightYear Docs have been prepared and reviewed and signed off by Abbott & Mourly lawyers so there is no legal professional privilege issues in producing the draft Rental Reduction Agreements for your client.
+From a legal perspective the Rental Reduction agreements used by LightYear Docs have been prepared and reviewed and signed off by Abbott & Mourly lawyers so there is no legal professional privilege issues in producing the Rental Reduction Agreements for your client from the attached data capture

 Legal Sign Off Option if Desired